Securing the future of your B2B brand: investing in your marketing during a recession

 Get up close and personal with your clients

-Initiate direct relationships with your future clients, and be prepared to innovate continually to refine your offering.
+Initiate direct relationships with your future clients, and be prepared to innovate continually to refine your offering as consumer behaviour changes.
 It’s key to stay engaged in conversations with both existing and prospective clients, so be sure to conduct market research to see where you’re forging connections, and where you could improve.
 Hosting an event for both existing and prospective clients is a great way of building relationships and discovering new opportunities.
 Not only does it allow you to connect with new clients and introduce them to your brand, but it permits existing clients to instil trust, build confidence, and share positive experiences with new prospects.

 Never stop evaluating your ROI

-Don’t leave room for guesswork – knowledge is power, so be sure to evaluate your ROI.
-Your actions should be underpinned by a deep understanding of what is currently working, and what isn’t – as Peter Drucker once said, only what gets measured, gets managed.
+Don’t leave room for guesswork.
+Knowledge is power, so be sure to evaluate your ROI.
+Your actions should be underpinned by a deep understanding of what is currently working, and what isn’t.
+As Peter Drucker once said, only what gets measured, gets managed.
 It might be wise to try and view your numbers with a pair of eyes free from assumptions.
 Take stock of what’s working and what isn’t, and decide on what you want to fix, and how.
 Let the raw data show you the answer, and lay the foundation for your next steps.

 The months following a recession can be amongst the most creative, innovative, and stimulating times for brands.
-As customers willingly embrace new brands and products – it’s vital that your brand is ready to hit the ground running, which is why getting yourself organised during a recession is essential.
-Conducting thorough research, and investing your time and finances wisely is a surefire way to ensure the success of your brand post-recession.
+As customers willingly embrace new brands and products, it’s vital that your brand is ready to hit the ground running, which is why getting yourself organised during a recession is essential.
+Conducting thorough research and investing your time and finances wisely is a surefire way to ensure the success of your brand post-recession.

 Why is marketing important during a recession?